etcd-io/etcd/Documentation/op-guide/runtime-configuration.md

 Reconfiguration requests can only be processed when the majority of the cluster members are functioning.
 It is **highly recommended** to always have a cluster size greater than two in production.
 It is unsafe to remove a member from a two member cluster.
 The majority of a two member cluster is also two.
 If there is a failure during the removal process, the cluster might not able to make progress and need to [restart from majority failure][majority failure].

-To better understand the design behind runtime reconfiguration, we suggest you read [the runtime reconfiguration document][runtime-reconf].
+To better understand the design behind runtime reconfiguration, we suggest reading [the runtime reconfiguration document][runtime-reconf].

 ## Reconfiguration Use Cases